-Success with a cancer treatment is based on our unique immune system, which is different from everyone else.
-If we choose Standard cancer treatments like chemotherapy, this compromises our immune system.
+Having a favorable response to cancer treatment is based on our unique immune system, which is different from everyone else.
+If we choose standard cancer treatments like chemotherapy, this compromises our immune system.
 Our age will also determine how many fighter cells we have.
 What other cancer treatments can we attempt, before finally going to a different hospital?

 This post is not intended to give medical advice, diagnosis or treatment.
 Always consult with a physician and do your research.